svenstaro/rofi-calc/README.md

 The result of the current input can be selected with `Ctrl+Enter`, and history entries can be selected with `Enter`.
 By default this will just output the equation/result.

 The history file by default sits at `$HOME/.local/share/rofi/rofi_calc_history` in case you ever need to delete it or change it manually.
+You can disable persistent history if you don't like that.

 ## Installation